charlottelambert/old-bailey/README.md

 ## Old Bailey (senior thesis project)

+This code accompanies my senior thesis project, ~Temporal Exploration of Old Bailey~.
+You can read the full document [here](https://digitalwindow.vassar.edu/senior_capstone/996/).

 ### Code contained in this project

 The following descriptions relate to code in the `old-bailey` directory.
 Follow the instructions in this document to obtain the necessary files.
 To get more information about the code, see `README.md` files in each sub-directory.
 Run each file with the `--help` flag to get more info for each program.